28 September, 2009

 The best way to support your visual child is to indulge his interests and provide him with the materials he needs to learn.
 "Pay attention to what your child likes, and try to approach learning from that point," says Kurt Fischer, director of Mind, Brain, and Education at the Harvard Graduate School of Education.
 If your child likes games, for example, card games can hone his memory and concentration skills.
 Have lots of books available, too, so he can look at the pictures or make an attempt to read the words.
 "One of the best predictors for school success is the number of books kids have access to at home and how much time their parents spend reading with them," says Fischer.
 And though it isn't recommended for all children, visual learners may benefit from educational television because watching helps them learn.

-make sure the activities are developmentally appropriate.
+Whatever you do, make sure the activities are developmentally appropriate.
 Preschoolers and kindergartners are trying to nail down fundamentals such as the alphabet and counting.
 The more advanced ones are already starting to read and may have begun to understand the basics of addition and subtraction.
 So if your child responds to pictures better than words, find books that have lots of interesting images accompanying text to encourage reading.
 Spend lots of time going over the alphabet if your child likes letters and words.
 Approach math and other subjects the same way, using illustrations and graphs if your child responds to images more readily, and the numbers themselves if your child likes printed information.
 For more activities your visual child may enjoy, see the articles listed below.

 How can I address my visual child's weaknesses in other areas?